BackendWorks/nestjs-microservices/README.md

 ## K8s Deployment with Helm charts:

-To start with helm deployment, make sure that you have started Minikube on your local machine.
+To start with helm deployment in local machine, make sure that you have started Minikube and Service images should be available in local docker env.

-NOTE: I would recommend tool [k9s](https://k9scli.io/) for better understanding of cluster.
+NOTE: I would recommend tool [k9s](https://k9scli.io/) for better understanding of a cluster.

 ```bash
 minikube start
 ```
-Also, make sure that core services are running on docker containers, as we're using core services as a dependency in helm charts.

 Now, install helm charts
 ```bash
 helm install nestjs-ms helm